google/applied-computing-series/ac1/_sources/regression_and_line_of_best_fit/outliers.rst

    :align: center
    :alt: A scatterplot including an outlier.

 Looking at the scatter plot above, it’s easy to identify the outlier because it’s visually far removed from all of the other data points.
 Outlier identification makes scatter plots a good place to start when analyzing quantitative data.
-If you find a data point that looks far others like the one for Juneau, it’s a good idea to investigate.
-It’s reasonable to guess that there wouldn’t be cities that are so unusual and so very far outside the line of best fit.
-Now imagine you find the line of best fit and create the following
+If you find a data point that looks far from others like the one for Juneau, it’s a good idea to investigate.
+It’s reasonable to guess that there wouldn’t be cities that are so unusual and so far outside the line of best fit.
+Now imagine you find the line of best fit and create the following graph:
-graph:

 .. image:: figures/outlier_jan_temp_line.png
    :align: center
    :alt: A scatterplot including an outlier and line of best fit.

 Once you've calculated the line of best fit and include the outlier of Juneau, the line of best fit is way off.
 The slope is now positive and the correlation coefficient has gone from -0.85 to 0.43!
 Correlation coefficients and lines of best fit are very sensitive to outliers.
 Now, imagine you’ve fixed the Juneau data point to create the following graph: